-Take your best shot at your plot in 2018 with these gardening must-dos!
+Take your best shot at your plot this year with these gardening must-dos!

 Make sure you have time to enjoy your garden: Nurturing your garden can get pretty full-on, so it’s important to make sure not to bite off more than you can chew, or else you’ll never get a chance to just chill out and enjoy your handiwork!
 January is a great time to plan the year ahead in your garden so that you’re prepared when it comes to the hive of activity that spring and summer bring.
 Then, when those beautiful June and July days (hopefully) come around, you can spend evenings in the garden with your feet up!